G

 art

-José "Joseito" Fernandez Dias assembled roots of the song in the 1920s.
+José "Joseito" Fernández Dias assembled roots of the song in the 1920s.
 Some years later, Cuban Julian Orbon paired the melody with words from late-19th century writer José Marti's final book Simple Verses.
 According to Pete Seeger in his autobiography Where Have All The Flowers Gone, "Guantanamera" was originally intended to satirize women in Guantanamo who dated American sailors.
 Then Joseito began singing it on Havana radio, improvising verses based on scandals and newspaper stories of the day.
-He has recorded the song a number of times but unfortunately, following the Cuban revolution of 1959 and the Government takeover of master tapes, dates have been intentionally distorted or deleted.
+Even though he had quite a history with the song, he wasn't the first to record it.

 art